 Mental Health Benefits Of Meditation

-Meditation has recently received a lot of attention as a tool for coping with mental health issues and improving your emotional well-being.
+Meditation has recently received a lot of attention.
+It can be used as a tool for coping with mental health issues and improving your emotional well-being.
 This is with good reason–the mental health benefits of daily meditation include the following:

 - Connection with the now and live in the present moment, at the expense of ruminating on the past or worrying about the future.

 - Improvements in how you deal with stress, at work, and at home.